BA (Colchester) MA (Anglia Ruskin) PGCE FISM

 Away from London School of Theology, he works as Music Development Director at St. Edmundsbury Cathedral, heading up the InHarmony Project (stedscathedral.org/inharmony) to equip and resource music in worship in churches across Suffolk.
 During lockdown he created an extensive resource of virtual choir video performances of a range of worship material (see YouTube @inharmonysuffolk).

 For 32 years he taught Percussion at Woodbridge School and ran a private piano teaching practice in Essex., as well as being a freelance timpanist and percussionist.

-He is Artistic Director of Cantus Firmus Trust, directing the 100-voice Cantus Firmus Choir – a Suffolk-based inter-church choir.
+He is Artistic Director of Cantus Firmus Trust, directing the Suffolk branches of the interchurch Cantus Firmus Choir (cantusfirmus.org.uk).
 He has been National Secretary of CHIME (The Churches’ Initiative in Music Education), and a Director of Music and Worship Foundation.
 He has directed ensembles of all sizes, from small church music groups to large choirs and orchestras.
 He is a published composer and arranger, contributing to The Oxford Book of Easy Flexible Anthems.
-Richard is married to Wendy, and they live in a Suffolk village where they serve as live-in staff to a spoilt cat.

 Richard is an Education Tutor for the Royal School of Church Music.

 Richard is a Fellow of the Incorporated Society of Musicians.
 He is married to Wendy, and they live in rural Suffolk.